-- (a) Incorrect personal pronouns accept (unless this causes ambiguity). - (b) Incorrect possessive adjectives accept (unless this causes ambiguity). - (c) Wrong gender accept (unless this causes ambiguity). - (d) Infinitive will normally communicate without ambiguity, so should be accepted. - (e) Wrong tense accept as long as student comprehension is not in question. - (f) Minor spelling errors accept as long as the answer is understandable with no ambiguity.
+- A. Incorrect personal pronouns accept (unless this causes ambiguity) - B. Incorrect possessive adjectives accept (unless this causes ambiguity) - C. Wrong gender accept (unless this causes ambiguity) - D. Infinitive will normally communicate without ambiguity, so should be accepted - E. Wrong tense accept as long as student comprehension is not in question - F. Minor spelling errors accept as long as the answer is understandable with no ambiguity.
 In Section B, this means that even if the spelling error results in the creation of a word in another language, including English, then provided it is a recognisable attempt at a spelling in the target language, it will be credited.

-Question Accept Mark 01 A 1
+Question Accept Mark s 01 В 1

-Question Accept Mark 02 C 1
+Question Accept Mark 02 В 1

-Question Key idea Accept Reject Mark 03.1 spicy/hot with spice fish curry/rice 1
+Question Key idea Accept Reject Mark 03.1 Art Drawing Maths 1

-Question Key idea Accept Reject Mark 03.2 fruit juice juice any other drink 1
+Question Key idea Accept Reject Mark 03.2 Interesting teacher Lessons are interesting Boring 1